CogitoNTNU/AIComposer/README.md

 CONVERTED_PATH = your converted dataset path
 ```
 #### running
-Run process_data.py to start the training.
+Run process_data.py to start the processing.

 ## Training
 We strongly advise training on a GPU, as it greatly accelerates the training speed.